AT-Publishing/website/_posts/2016-06-22-the-dao-hack.md

 ---
 layout: blog
 title: "All about the DAO hack"
-description: "A sum up of what is going on with DAO's and ETH"
+description: "A summary of what is going on with DAO's and ETH"
 category: "trading"
 permalink: dao-hack/
 image: